sjmitche9/Midterm-Project/DailyUpdates.md

-## Updates:
-Feb 5, 2021
+## Updates Feb 5, 2021:

+Lessons:
-50,000 rows in google colab feasible
+- 50,000 rows in google colab feasible

-James pulled 10,000 on his computer
+- James pulled 10,000 on his computer

-Steve pulled two full columns, data and arr_del - 15 million Just january 1.2 million
+- Steve pulled two full columns, data and arr_del - 15 million
+- Just january is about 1.2 million

+To Do Next:
 1) Everyone review EDA notebook:
 2) Proof of Concept with Jan Data or consider Dec Data

+Team members currently working on:

 Erika drop those useless features, columns with 40% null values, run correlation on the rest, drop half of each pair.
 Two inquiries in colab.
 Wondering if we could PCA to condense all features,